nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/nuxeo-elements-tutorial.md

 3. Run gulp to run the application and see what has been generated.

     ```bash
+    $ npm run serve
+    # or, if polymer-cli is installed globally
-    $ gulp serve
+    $ polymer serve
     ```

-    The produced application includes some sample elements and showcases Google's Material Design through the use of Paper Elements.
+    The produced application based on [Polymer Starter Kit](https://developers.google.com/web/tools/polymer-starter-kit/) can also be extended using the [Polymer CLI](https://github.com/Polymer/polymer-cli).
+And it helps you as a starting point for building web applications with Polymer and can be deployed like all [Nuxeo Bundles]({{page page='understanding-bundles-deployment'}})

-4. Build the Nuxeo Package containing the Polymer Application.
+4. Build the Nuxeo Bundle containing the Polymer Application.

     ```bash
     $ mvn package